cleberaksenen/cleberaksenen/README.md

 ---

 ### 🔬 About Me
-- 🧬 Currently working on data science, bioestatistics and bioinformatician at **Fiocruz**
+- 🧬 Currently working on data science, statistics and bioinformatician
-- 👥 Open to collaborations in bioinformatics, computational biology, and data analysis
+- 👥 Open to collaborations in data analysis, data scientistsm bioinformatics and computational biology
 - 🌱 Constantly exploring new methods in **Machine learning models**, **NGS analysis** and **bioinformatics automation**

 ---